jsummersett/tech-portfolio/docs/about.md

 ## Events

+- New York Celebration of Women in Computing, April 2021
 - NYU AI School (virtual), January 2021
 - Virtual Grace Hopper Celebration for Women in Computing, September 2020
 - Vassar Virtual COVID-19 Datafest, May 2020